 Fellows will be announced in April and will have six months to complete their projects.
 A draft must be given to the center by Oct.
 31 and published within a month, by Nov.
 30.

 7. Will I be reimbursed for travel?

-We will pay for fellows to come to New York for presentations and a fellowship event in October 2018.
+We will pay for fellows to come to New York for presentations and a fellowship event in fall 2019.
 In some instances, we can provide modest funding for reporting stories.
 All travel requests and other expenses must be made in advance and are subject to approval.